The Flintstones: On the Rocks

-It is the only Flintstones production to be produced by Cartoon Network Studios after Hanna-Barbera was absorbed into Warner Bros.
-Animation in 2001 (Warner Bros. later re-acquired Cartoon Network Studios from Turner Broadcasting System, reuniting Cartoon Network Studios with Warner Bros.
+It is the only Flintstones production by Cartoon Network Studios after Hanna-Barbera was absorbed into Warner Bros.
+Animation on March 12, 2001 (Warner Bros. later re-acquired Cartoon Network Studios from Turner Broadcasting System, reuniting Cartoon Network Studios with Warner Bros.
 Animation, on March 4, 2019).
-In format, the movie was intended to emulate the first 2 seasons of the 1960s series, which was distinctly more mature and aimed at older audiences than the later seasons, and therefore chose to focus more on the relationships between the original core cast of Fred, Barney, Wilma and Betty.
-The story of the film is set before the birth of Pebbles, at a time Fred and Wilma Flintstone's marriage is troubled, prompting the Rubbles to take them to Rockapulco for their anniversary vacation, to save their marriage.
-But while there, Fred and Wilma both find themselves tempted in other directions.
+In format, the film was intended to emulate the first two seasons of the 1960s series, distinctly more mature and aimed at older audiences than later seasons, and therefore chose to focus more on the relationships between the original core cast of Fred, Barney, Wilma and Betty.
+The Rubbles are prompted to take Fred and Wilma to Rockapulco for their anniversary vacation, in an attempt to rekindle their troubled marriage.
+However, while there, Fred and Wilma both find themselves tempted in other directions.

-Since its original broadcast, the movie has not been released on home video, though bootleg copies exist on various torrent sites.
+Since its original broadcast, On the Rocks has not been released on home video, though bootleg copies exist via various sources as of 2024.

 Plot

-Fred and Wilma's marriage is in serious jeopardy, as Wilma is growing tired of Fred's attitude, especially while Barney and Betty are enjoying a happy life well into their marriage, to the point that a visit to a family therapist results in a physical altercation between Fred and Wilma.
+Fred and Wilma Flintstone visit a family therapist to try to fix their faltering marriage.
+Wilma is growing tired of Fred's attitude, especially while Barney and Betty are enjoying a happy life well into their marriage.
+Their session ends with a physical altercation between the two.
 On Fred and Wilma's anniversary, which they both forgot, the Rubbles arrange a trip to Rockapulco in an attempt to save the Flintstones' marriage.

 Shortly after their arrival, a thief, Xavier, steals a diamond from a jewelry store and is chased by the guard into the same hotel the Flintstones and Rubbles are staying at.
 In the ensuing chaos, Xavier's bag is switched with Wilma's, and that's when he immediately begins plotting to get the diamond back.
-At first, things do not improve between Fred and Wilma, to the point that Wilma lashes out at Fred and very nearly decides to divorce him, but when she stumbles across the diamond in her suitcase and, assuming that Fred bought it as a surprise present, she quickly makes up with him.
+At first, things do not improve between Fred and Wilma, to the point that Wilma lashes out at Fred and nearly decides to divorce him, but when she stumbles across the diamond in her suitcase and, assuming that Fred bought it as a surprise present, she quickly makes up with him.
 Capitalizing on the circumstances, Fred goes along with the charade, but finds that their newfound passion is short-lived, as Fred's demeanor slowly puts Wilma off again.
-While spying on Wilma, Xavier notices this and masquerades as a suave Englishman in order to woo Wilma by inviting her to dinner.
+While spying on Wilma, Xavier notices this and masquerades as a suave Englishman in order to seduce Wilma by inviting her to dinner.
 Wilma accepts the invitation and spends time with Xavier.